Bionantism

 An apple with an internal mechanism may seem surrealist to the inattentive viewer, but in Bionantism, it is not a symbol, not a dream.
 It is structure.

-The differences between Bionantism and other currents
+The differences between Bionantism and other themes

 Fantasy in Painting